lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/YAML101.md

       * YAML can also represent nested lists using different levels of indentation

 * #### Structure (Dictionary) ####
-  * dictionary: where a list item within a list has a structure of an unordered set of 1 or more key:value pairs
+  * dictionary: a structure of an unordered set of 1 or more key:value pairs (e.g. where a list item within a list has a dictionary of key:value pairs)
   * image below: key "adrianscats" is a list of dictionaries where each dictionary contains a 'name' key, with a value, 'color' key with a value, then for final list item, a 3rd element, a 'numofeyes' key:value pair
 ![list item:dictionary/structure example](https://i.postimg.cc/rF5BghY6/image.png)
   * values can be represented as strings, numbers, floating point, booleans, lists, dictionaries, or a combination of any of them
-  * through YAML,
+* through YAML, key:value pairs, lists, & dictionaries allow you build complex data structures in a human readable way (e.g. database of someone's cats)
+* YAML files can be read into or written out by an application, & commonly used for storage/transmission of configurations
 * #### CloudFormation ####